andactemel-zz/OneLittleBigGame/README.md

 - [ ] Character can try to eat all items
 #### 3.Planned Mecanics
 - [ ] Character can try to wear all items
+- [ ] Character Can Attack Melee , Right Hand with Weapon
+- [ ] Character Can Attack Ranged, Both Hand with Weapon
 ### 2.Graphics
 #### 1.Finished Graphics
 #### 2.In-Development Graphics